fsek/docs/source/examples/app/fruits_app.rst

     .. literalinclude:: Fruits/fruituser_model.dart
         :language: dart

-Don't worry about the warnings your linter is giving you, we will soon autogenerate a bunch of stuff, but first some comments on the contents of these files.
+Don't worry about the warnings your linter is giving you, we will soon auto-generate a bunch of stuff, but first some comments on the contents of these files.
 We want our fruit class to contain the fruit attributes that is sent to us over the API.
 The serializer is responsible for converting the rails fruit object into json format, so we peek at the fruit serializer over in our web repository (if you do not have such a serializer, read the prerequisits again).
 If you have the same implementation